hardcamls/zprize/msm-field-multiplication.md

 the top $n$ bits of the result.

 Overall, for stage 1 of Barrett's Algorithm, we compute $q′′$, and then compute $r′ = AB - q′′P$.
-We can show with some bounding arguments that $0 ≤ q - q′′ ≤ 3$, so we know that approximate remainder $r′$ is within 3 multiples of $P$ from the true remainder $r$.
+We can show with some bounding arguments that $0 ≤ q - q′′ ≤ 3$, so we know that the approximate remainder $r′$ is within 3 multiples of $P$ from the true remainder $r$.

 ### Stage 2: Fine Approximation